-We love ham for Christmas, Easter, and even when it’s not a holiday.
+I love ham for Christmas, Easter, and even when it’s not a holiday.
 What I don’t love is having to buy a whole spiral sliced ham if you’re not having tons of company.
-We eat leftovers for months!
+I’m stuck eating leftovers for months!
 Thankfully, you can make air fryer ham steak in less than 15 minutes and it’s perfectly sized for a smaller crowd.

-Starting with pre-cooked ham steaks gives you a hearty meal that’s perfect for small holiday gatherings, but easy enough for a weeknight dinner.
+Starting with fully cooked ham steaks gives you a hearty meal that’s perfect for small holiday gatherings, but easy enough for a weeknight dinner.
+The air fryer makes ham steaks hot, juicy, and perfectly caramelized on the edges in 15 minutes or less!

 Since these thick slices are a lot less food than a traditional sliced ham, you’ll have far less to find other uses for.
 That’s not to say you can’t make some extra and save it for some tasty sandwiches throughout the week though!